 If you want to know how to grow raspberries, you should first know that raspberries ripen shortly after strawberries.
 They prefer a sandy loam soil that is rich in organic matter.
 The soil should be well drained and have a pH of about 5.8 to 6.5.

 Growing raspberries bushes also prefer sunshine, so they should be planted in an area that gets six to eight hours of sun a day.
 When do you plant raspberries?
 You can plant them in the early spring.

 Another aspect to consider when planting is not locating them within 300 feet (91 m.) of any wild blackberry bushes.
 You should also stay away from ground that has had tomatoes or potatoes growing in it within the past year or so.
 This is because wild blackberries, tomatoes and potatoes are prone to the same sort of fungus that the raspberry bush is prone to, and this precaution prevents your raspberries from catching the fungus.

 Care of Raspberry Plants

 When growing raspberries, make sure the ground is kept free from weeds.
 Also, make sure you water the bushes regularly.
 You can use a straw mulch to help keep the weeds under control.

 When you take care of raspberry plants, you want to be sure to fertilize them twice a year the first year you plant them.
 After that, you can fertilize your growing raspberry bushes annually.
-You will use two to three pounds of 10-10-10 fertilizer per 100 foot of row.
+You will use 2 to 3 pounds of 10-10-10 fertilizer per 100 foot of row.
 Scale that down if you are only planting a couple of bushes.